parklab/ShatterSeek/README.md

 # Contact
 If you have any questions or suggestions please contact us:

-Isidro Cortes Ciriano: isidrolauscher at gmail.com or isidro_cortesciriano at hms.harvard.edu
+Isidro Cortes Ciriano: isidrolauscher at gmail.com or icortes@ebi.ac.uk

 Peter J Park: peter_park at hms.harvard.edu